-It's possible to duplicate actors by passing through a "black" room transition actor in the same direction multiple times.
+It is possible to duplicate actors by passing through a "black" room transition actor in the same direction multiple times.
 This can be done by hovering around the room transition into an "unloaded" room, then coming through the map trigger into the first map.
-This type of duplication makes it possible to collect multiple copies of certain heart pieces and gold skulltulas.
+This method of duplication makes it possible to collect multiple copies of certain Heart Pieces and Gold Skulltulas.

 Another bizarre glitch is known to exist in regards to rooms.
-In the main room of the Bottom of the Well it's possible to do a variant of the Walking While Talking glitch by opening a door while the camera is fixed after exiting a crawl space.
-While the intended destination loads normally, the graphic mesh of the main room remain loaded.
+In the main room of the Bottom of the Well it is possible to do a variant of the Walking While Talking glitch by opening a door while the camera is fixed after exiting a crawl space.
+This causes what is known as an Actor Glitch.
+While the intended destination loads normally, the graphic mesh of the main room remains loaded.
 Furthermore, Link is left behind on the main room side of the door.

 In order to reduce lag, actors contain a flag that is used to determined if they should be rendered.
 The flag is set depending on the actor's distance from the camera and the direction the camera is facing.
 However, some actors will also use this flag to determine if it should be processed on a given frame.
 This results in a number of "If you don't see it, it's not there" glitches.